rreece/rreece.github.io/outline-of-philosophy/invitation.md

     and what sorts of claims it justifies.
 -   TODO: Can this be accessible and interesting to both academic and lay audiences?

-**A place to start in the discussion of philosophy of science and naturalism**

 <!-- REFERENCES -->